wilcoxjay/mypyvy/README.md

 pip3 install -r requirements.txt
 ```

+You may wish to set up a virtual environment if you're into that.

 ## Getting started

-mypyvy takes input files describing transition relations and performs various verification tasks.
+mypyvy takes an input file describing a symbolic transition system and can
+perform various tasks such as inductive invariant checking and inference.
+For
-For an example input, see `test/lockserv.pyv`, which is fairly well documented (though perhaps too documented...).
+an example input, see `test/lockserv.pyv`, which is written in an tutorial
+style.

-The syntax is broadly fairly similar to Ivy.
-The primary difference is that transitions are
+For users who are familiar with Ivy, the syntax of mypyvy is broadly similar to
+Ivy.
+The primary difference is that transitions are specified directly as a
-specified directly as a double-vocabulary formula, using `old(R(x))` to refer to the
+double-vocabulary formula, using `old(R(x))` to refer to the pre-state version
-pre-state version of relation `R`.
+of relation `R`.

-The mypyvy command line tool has several modes, all of which take a single `.pyv` file.
+The mypyvy command line tool has several modes, all of which take a single `.pyv`
+file.
+See `mypyvy --help` for a list of modes and `mypyvy <mode> --help` for
+a description of all command line options to a particular mode.
 - `verify`: verifies that the invariants given in the file are inductive.
   For example, we can verify the lock service:
 ```
-python3 mypyvy.py verify test/lockserv.pyv
+python3.7 src/mypyvy.py verify --automaton no test/lockserv.pyv
 checking init:
-  implies invariant mutex...ok.
-(0:00:00.001003)
+  implies invariant mutex... ok.
+(0:00:00.000176)
   ...
 checking transation send_lock:
-  preserves invariant mutex...ok.
-(0:00:00.000653)
-  preserves invariant on line 109...ok.
-(0:00:00.000651)
+  preserves invariant mutex... ok.
+(0:00:00.000120) preserves invariant on line 109... ok.
+(0:00:00.000107) ...
-  ...
 ...
 all ok!